mdarcy220/photos-vectorizer/README.md

 ## Notes

 An NVIDIA GPU is highly recommended.
 Training on a CPU may take days or even weeks, whereas a GTX 1070/1080 will complete the (admittedly short for testing purposes) training loop in just a few minutes.

+## License

+This program is released under the GNU AGPL.
+See the COPYING file for details.